notoriousarun/Blog/README.md

 	pip install -r requirements.txt
 	Create the migrations.

+ ## Note:
-    **Note**: Everything works out of the box with this project.
-But Because of the uploaded images part, you need to set the value of MEDIA_ROOT and MEDIA_URL according to your system to run locally.
+ 	Everything works out of the box with this project.
+	But Because of the uploaded images part, you need to set.
+	The value of MEDIA_ROOT and MEDIA_URL according to your system to run locally.